Eton Mess with Homemade Meringues!

 Components

-I add a touch of raspberry coulis to my Eton mess because I like the twist on the two fruity flavours, and it elevates the dessert even more.
-Seriously though, this dessert is a marriage made in heaven, and I LOVE it.
+I also like to add a touch of raspberry coulis to my Eton mess because it gives a little extra depth and sharpness that cuts through the sweetness of the cream and meringue.
+It’s not essential, but it really does elevate the dessert and makes it feel a little bit special.
+Honestly, this dessert is a marriage made in heaven, and I LOVE it.

 More recipes